Black History Month

 Region(s): All of UK

 October is Black History Month and an opportunity to shine a light on black history, heritage and culture.
-The theme for Black History Month 2023 is Saluting our Sisters, recognising and celebrating the crucial role that black women have played in building communities, inspiring change and shaping history in the UK and around the world.
+The theme for Black History Month 2024 is Reclaiming Narratives and is designed to encourage a fresh perspective on Black history that goes beyond the traditional focus on slavery and civil rights and celebrates the contribution of the Black community across all areas of endeavour.

 The Black History Month website hosts a range of resources that could be useful for schools.
 These include:

-Cost: Articles on the website are free.
-The Resource Pack is £54.50 + postage.
+Cost: The website is free to access.
+The Resource Pack is £64.50 + postage.

 About Black History Month UK: Black History Month began in the US but was launched in London in 1987 with the aim of challenging racism and educating people about aspects of British history that were not taught in schools.